jamie-54/LaTex_VSCode_EndNote/README.md

 This means when you `\cite{}` the reference in you LaTeX file you use `#NO` from EndNote that you are referencing e.g `\cite{RN1}`

 <sup>Note: You can manually  change the Unique Reference Key in VS Code if you want but personally I would not recommend this.
 If you update your EndNote library and want to export it again you will have to redo these changes</sup>

+## Common Issues
+When trying to build if you get an error like `There were undefined references` there is a good chance something is wrong with one of your references in your `.bib` file exported from End Note, for example it could be using a sign `&` instead of `and`.

+To overcome this issue check the generated `.bib` file (e.g `Tittle_of_your_tex_file.bib`) for symbols in your references.
+If symbols are found I would recommend fixing the EndNote reference (that way its fixed if used in other projects at a later date) and re exporting it to the project folder.
+Then delete the generated `.bib` file (e.g `Tittle_of_your_tex_file.bib`) and try to rebuild.
+The issue should be resolved.

 ## LaTeX and Git
 Since you are now using VS Code to edit your LaTeX files it is easy use Git to keep your files save.